Lionel Taylor (footballer)

 Joseph Lionel Taylor (born 22 January 1984) is a Samoan footballer who plays as a midfielder for Vailima Kiwi FC in the Samoa National League.

+Career

 He played for Lupe o le Soaga in the 2014–15 OFC Champions League.

-In the 2016 OFC Champions League, he was one of six players red-carded during Vailima Kiwi's match with Nadi F.C..
+In the 2016 OFC Champions League, he was one of six players red-carded during Vailima Kiwi's match with Nadi F.C.
+He was selected for the Samoan team for the 2016 OFC nations cup.